exasol/pyexasol/doc/user_guide/http_transport.rst

     # Run EXPORT using the defined callback function
     C.export_to_callback(export_to_list, None, 'my_table')

-Example of a callback importing from Pandas into Exasol.
+Example of a callback importing from pandas into an Exasol table.

 .. code-block:: python